 Support Act – 2:54 (www.myspace.com/thetwofiftyfour)

-The most disappointing aspect of their performance was how nervous both girls seemed to be, especially lead vocalist Colette!
+The most disappointing aspect of their performance was how nervous both seemed to be, especially lead vocalist Colette!
 After storming the stage with their kick-ass first song (can’t remember which it was – Creeping possibly?), Colette announced “we’re 2:54”, before jumping straight into the rest of the set.
 After 30 minutes or so, they shuffled off stage in silence, leaving some people in the audience asking “…have they finished?”
 While they definitely relaxed throughout their time on stage, things still felt a little tense.
-I just wanted to go up to them and say “you girls kick ass!
+I just wanted to go up to them and say “you’re great!
 Relax, we’re having a good time!”
 It must’ve been one of the biggest gigs they’d done so far, and so they were understandably nervous.
-Hell, I would’ve been nervous too!
-Still, there was something about the whole performance that felt very understated and tentative… as if they were holding back somewhat.
-I don’t know why, because I think they’re really talented women, if only they’d be a bit more gutsy and confident.
+There was something about the whole performance that felt very understated and tentative… as if they were holding back a little.

 Download: Creeping, On A Wire, Sugar